Cofer Luster Criminal Defense Lawyers | May 19, 2025 | DUI / DWI

-Understanding the difference between DUI and DWI in Texas can be confusing, especially since most people use these terms interchangeably.
-There are actually distinct differences between these two charges, and understanding the difference matters for defendants.
+Understanding the difference between DUI and DWI can be confusing, especially since many people use these terms interchangeably.
+However, in Texas, there are actually distinct differences between these two charges, and understanding the difference matters for defendants.

 Driving Under the Influence (DUI) in Texas